thecodemeor/monza/projects/monza-styles/README.md

 Use it with:

 - Monza UI Components
-- Angular / React / Vue
+- Angular / React / Vue projects
-- HTML templates
+- Plain HTML + SCSS setups
-- Or any SCSS-based project

-Monza Styles gives you:

-- ✨ Design tokens
-- 🎨 Color palettes
-- 🔧 Utility classes
-- 🧩 Mixins
-- ⚡ Runtime theming
+- Any place where SCSS is allowed to shine

+> **Important:** before using any of the mixins or relying on the CSS variables,
+> make sure you import the toolkit in your global SCSS:
+>
+> ```scss
+> @use "monza-styles/styles" as mon;
+> ```

+I’ve listed all the main selectors and mixins I’ve prepared below,
+so you can quickly see what’s available and how to use it.

 ---

 ## 🎨 **Color Palette List**
 These are the built-in palettes, each with shades **50 → 950**:
 - **red**
 - **rose**
 - **violet**